Aspects of enumerative geometry with quadratic forms: Quadratic Riemann-Hurwitz formulas

 via the canonical isomorphism $\omega_{X/k}^{-1}\otimes k(x)\cong (\mathfrak{m}_x/\mathfrak{m}_x^2)^\vee$.

 \begin{corollary} Let $f$ be a projective morphism $f:Y\to X$, with $Y$ a smooth projective integral $k$-scheme of dimension $r$ over $k$, and $X$ a smooth projective curve over $k$.
-Suppose $X$ admits a half-canonical line bundle.
-Suppose in addition that $df$ is locally diagonalizable, with
+If $r$ is odd, we assume $X$ admits a half-canonical line bundle $\rho:\omega_{X/k}\to M^{\otimes 2}$.
+Suppose $f$ has only finitely many critical points.